francoismichel/ssh3-spec/draft-michel-ssh3.md

 {::boilerplate bcp14-tagged}

 # Estalishing an SSH3 conversation {#establishing}
-We choose the name conversation to avoid ambiguities with the existing concepts of SSH shell session and QUIC connection.
+We choose the term "conversation" to avoid ambiguities with the existing concepts of SSH shell session and QUIC connection.
 An SSH3 conversation can be started using the HTTP/3 Extended CONNECT method {{EXTENDED-CONNECT}}.
 The `:protocol` pseudo-header MUST be set